bshyman/DataPact/README.md

 DataPact is available as open-source software under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use it, modify it, and share it as you see fit.

 ---

-I've tried to make the README more engaging and informative, emphasizing the usefulness of DataPact to Ruby on Rails developers.
-Feel free to modify it as you see fit, or let me know if you'd like any further changes!